Exploring ‘Phygital’ Experiences: Bridging Physical and Digital CX

 Phygital experiences combine physical and digital interactions.
 They create a connected customer journey by linking in-person services with digital tools like apps, websites, or devices.
 The goal is to offer a seamless experience across all customer touchpoints.

 This is where phygital (or phygitaux) experiences come in!
 It is not about replacing your shop with an app or adding screens for the sake of looking modern.
-It’s about blending physical and digital tools to create a connected experience for your customers.
+It’s about blending physical and digital tools to create connected, cost-efficient and customer-first experiences.

 And it’s trending?
-Studies show that the total addressable market (TAM) for phygital solutions is projected to reach $216 trillion by 2030.
+Studies show that the total addressable market (TAM) for phygital enterprise solutions is projected to reach $216 trillion by 2030.
+For customer experience decision making in marketers like the U.S, U.K. and Australia, the message is clear: embracing phygital now is a competitive advantage.

 Want to know more?
-In this article, let’s first understand the phygital meaning, its five elements, and why they are relevant in 2025.
+In this article, let’s first understand the phygital meaning, its five elements, share real-world phygital experience examples and why they are relevant in phygital 2025.
 Lastly, we will learn how you can migrate to phygitaux in simple steps.

 What Are Phygital Experiences?